Codeup-Clustering-Project/wine_quality/README.md

   * Share findings on the model with the data science team.

 # Initial Thoughts
-My initial thoughts are that property value will be dependent on the counties that they are located in since the home value is the tax assessed value.
+Due to limited domain knowledge of the chemical properties of wine, feature selection may be the best option in selecting most important features for the model.

 # The Plan
   * Acquire data from Data.World